VladimirKalachikhin/Galadriel-map/README.md

 ## netAIS support
 ![netAIS](screenshots/s13.jpeg)<br>
 The [netAIS](https://github.com/VladimirKalachikhin/netAIS) is the local service to exchange position information inside of a private group via internet.
-GaladrielMap displayed full netAIS info, include text messages.
+GaladrielMap displayed full netAIS info, include text messages, MOB and dangers.
 For example, three members of the same private group see each other on its screens.

 ## A Man OverBoard